Also known as: GC, Gonococcus, Gonococcal infection, a sexually transmitted infections, sexually transmitted disease.

 What are the symptoms of gonorrhea?

 The symptoms of gonorrhea differ between men and women.
 Men will often have pain and swelling in the penis and testicles, discharge from the penis and a frequent urge to urinate.
-Women may have a discharge from the vagina, pain while urinating and a frequent urge to urinate, pain with sex, heavier periods and abdominal pain.
+Women may have a discharge from the vagina, pain while urinating and a frequent urge to urinate, painful sex, heavier periods and abdominal pain.